Our Services

 Published on: 2/15/2026

-In women over 40, insomnia is most often caused by common factors such as stress, hormonal changes, and lifestyle habits.
-While vitamin B12 deficiency can contribute to sleep problems, it is a less common and rarely primary cause of insomnia.
-Addressing sleep issues typically requires a comprehensive approach that considers multiple potential contributors, rather than focusing solely on B12 deficiency.
+While vitamin B12 deficiency can contribute to sleep disturbances, it is rarely the primary cause of insomnia.
+Effective treatment usually requires a comprehensive approach that evaluates multiple potential contributors—hormonal, psychological, and behavioral—rather than focusing on a single nutrient.

 Not seeing your question?
 No worries.